Three years full-time.

 The BA (Hons) English Literature with Creative Writing offers two professional practice modules: Education Research and Practice and Professional Writing Research and Practice.
 Students may undertake these modules in their final year of study to enhance employability skills and build effective relationships with writing practitioners, local schools, businesses and arts organisations.

-The modules offer talks and seminars led by industry experts and provide opportunities for professional recognition, such as the EADT Award for Professional Writing and the Steve Ransom Award for English Education.
-Other third-year modules provide additional professional opportunities, such as the New Wolsey Theatre Scriptwriting Award.
+The modules offer talks and seminars led by industry experts and provide opportunities for professional recognition, such as the New Wolsey Theatre Scriptwriting Award and the Suffolk Book League Award.

 Our graduates have gone on to successful careers in writing and journalism, editing, arts management, teaching and consulting.
 Some have started their own businesses in areas like copy editing, public relations and freelance writing while others have gone on to postgraduate study.